Potter leads No. 6 Wisconsin in rout of No. 21 Minnesota

 Trice and Aleem Ford added 14 points apiece for the Badgers.

 The Gophers missed their first nine 3-point attempts and started the game 3 for 20 from the field.
 Minnesota, which shoots 31% from 3 on the season, finished just 7 of 31 from behind the arc (23%).

+Minnesota coach Richard Pitino credited Wisconsin’s physical style of defense and ball pressure, along with the Gophers settling too often for 3-pointers.
 The Gophers shot 31% from the field overall.

+“We didn’t respond well by moving the ball.
+We were not where we were versus Iowa,” Pitino said, referencing a 102-95 win on Christmas Day.
+“We’ve got to get that thing flowing and moving side to side.
+Plus we got some good looks.
+We just didn’t knock them down.”

 Gabe Kalscheur led Minnesota with 15 points.
 Brandon Johnson and Liam Robbins each had 12 points and nine rebounds.